IMAGING FOR BREAST CANCER

 Besides ultrasound, are there other imaging modalities you recommend for dense breasts?

 Molecular imaging, Breast Specific Gamma Imaging (BSGI), is an excellent modality to screen for breast cancer in dense tissue, as it images the way cells behave, not the way they look (anatomic structure).
 BSGI patients are injected with a tracer that “lights up” in abnormal tissue, producing a black spot on the images.
 An early concern about molecular imaging was the additional radiation used in the exam.
 Not only has the level come down, it is comparable to the amount used in a cardiac stressed test and is not considered significant.

 Magnetic Resource Imaging (MRI) uses a computer, magnetic field and radio waves instead of x-rays to produce images of the soft tissues of the body.
 When used with mammography, MRI can provide valuable information for the detection and characterization of breast disease.
-Women’s Digital Imaging does not use MRI but we refer patients to facilities where we have confidence in the radiologists who are reading and interpreting the images.
+Women’s Diagnostic Imaging does not use MRI but we refer patients to facilities where we have confidence in the radiologists who are reading and interpreting the images.